List of Dragonriders of Pern characters: Lessa

-Lessa: a small dark powerful woman.

-Lessa is Benden Weyrwoman during the Ninth Pass, and rider of the gold queen dragon Ramoth.
+Lessa is a small dark powerful woman.
+She is Benden Weyrwoman during the Ninth Pass, and rider of the gold queen dragon Ramoth.
 Lessa's psychic ability to influence the thoughts and actions of others plays a role in various parts of the series.

 Lessa is the daughter of Kale and Adessa, Lord and Lady of Ruatha Hold.
 Kale was an amiable man and in ordinary times was considered the ideal Lord Holder.
 However, Kale underestimated the greed of his neighbor, Fax, Lord Holder of High Reaches, who had conquered five other holds since claiming his own.
 Kale's over-optimism and trusting nature resulted in his death and almost all of the Ruathan bloodline.
 Lessa escaped her family's massacre because she hid in the watch-wher's den.
-According to the books, Lessa was 11 turns (years) old at the time of the attack, although in DragonFlight, F’lar guesses she could not have been over 10 years old at the time.
+According to the books, Lessa was 11 turns (years) old at the time of the attack, although in DragonFlight, F'lar guesses she could not have been over 10 years old at the time.

 Lessa was already headstrong and independent.
 Her father mentions her as "stubborn at only four [years old]", and the Harper Robinton is amused, years later, when she falls asleep during a marching song.

 Lessa spends a decade as a drudge in Ruatha's kitchens, where she survives abuse and subtly undermines a hold which should otherwise thrive, to gain revenge against Fax.
 She bides her time, hoping Fax will renounce the hold or be killed so that she can step forward and claim the Hold as the only survivor of Ruathan Blood.
 When Benden dragonriders arrive in Search for a woman with the telepathic talents to Impress the new queen dragonet, the dragons feel her aura.
 She uses her psychic abilities to force the dragonrider F'lar to a duel with Fax, which F'lar wins.

 Lessa reluctantly gives up her right to inherit Ruatha Hold to the newborn Jaxom.
 Jaxom is the son of her distant cousin Gemma, whom Fax married to give his claim to Ruatha legitimacy.
 She travels to Benden Weyr and becomes Pern's only Weyrwoman, and joins forces with Weyrleader F'lar to fight the resurgence of the voracious alien life-form called "Thread".